Einride shows how AI will create new kinds of jobs

 The research behind this report, based on 750 cross-industry businesses in the U.K., found that 32% of respondents had invested in AI and automation in the last five years, split evenly across tools for cognitive and physical tasks.
 Of those that had invested, 43% reported an increase in jobs as a result, while 40% reported a reduction.

 “Our research shows AI and automation are likely to lead to a net gain in job numbers,” the report reads.
 “As some types of jobs disappear, new ones will emerge.”
-These findings are supported elsewhere — the Organization for Economic Co-operation and Development (OECD) also predicts that while AI and automation will most certainly impact jobs, there will be no net loss.
+These findings are supported elsewhere — the Organization for Economic Co-operation and Development (OECD) also predicts that while AI and automation will certainly impact jobs, there will be no net loss.

-So what kinds of shiny new jobs can we expect to see?
-Well, Sweden’s Einride gives us some idea — the autonomous trucking startup has announced that it’s now hiring remote truck operators.
+So what kinds of shiny new jobs can we expect?
+Sweden’s Einride gives us some idea — the autonomous trucking startup has announced that it’s now hiring remote truck operators.
 The company expects to make its first hire in Sweden in March, followed by similar hires in the U.S. later this year.

 “New transportation system”

 Einride, which has raised north of $30 million since its inception in 2016, has developed the electric T-pod, which it touts as an entirely “new transportation system.”
-Each pod is around 23 feet (7 meters) in length and can hold 15 standard pallets and travel 124 miles on a single charge.
-Most notably, the T-pod isn’t a standard truck retrofitted to drive itself; there’s no physical space inside the T-pod for a human to sit.
+Each pod is around 23 feet in length and can hold 15 standard pallets and travel 124 miles on a single charge.
+Most notably, the T-pod isn’t a standard truck retrofitted to drive itself — there’s no physical space inside the T-pod for a human to sit.

 Einride’s T-pod adopts a hybrid driverless approach — on highways, the vehicle is designed to drive itself, but when it exits onto main city roads it switches to remote control and a human takes over from afar.
 Those same operators are also ready to control several pods on highways, should the situation require it.

-Einride’s first hire will be a former truck driver who will retrain and learn to control multiple trucks from a remote control room.
+Einride’s first hire will be a former truck driver who will retrain and learn to control multiple trucks from a remote room.
 The operator will also provide feedback on development of the company’s remote driver station, informing the work environment of tomorrow’s truckers.
-This evolution offers a glimpse into how other jobs could shift as AI advances — industry-specific expertise may still be required even if job descriptions change.
+This evolution offers a glimpse into how other jobs could shift as AI advances — industry-specific expertise will likely still be required even if job descriptions change.

 “Today, our autonomous pods are operated by developers — robot engineers trained to drive trucks,” Einride CEO and founder Robert Falck said.
 “A commercially scalable solution must rely on truck drivers, trained to remote-operate robots.
 The ins and outs of that future [are] what we’re investigating now, by involving truck drivers in the process.”